Research Technician, Perennial Wheat and Crop Protection Genetics

 Maya studies Chemistry and Biology at Bethel College, looking toward a career in environmental sciences.
 She is from Salina, Kansas.
 Maya worked a little on each of the researchers’ projects including Kernza®, Silphium, perennial wheat and the ecological aspect of agriculture.
-She says, “The Land Institute has been inspiring in its holistic views of sustainable agriculture from the biological level and its place in efficient social, political, cultural and economic systems.
-It’s inspiring to see the progress that has been made by The Land and its scientists so far.”
+Maya was an intern in 2017.

 What would people never guess that you’ve done as part of your role?

 One of the jobs that may sound unusual was harvesting weeds for data.
 There were a lot of other jobs, from counting flower petals on alfalfa plants to threshing, and of course weed management: hoeing, pulling and cutting down weeds with scythes.